 difference within the range of the EPD plus or minus the possible change value.

-For example, a sire with an accuracy of .65 and birth weight EPD of +1.0 is
+For example, a sire with an accuracy of .60 for a marbling EPD of +0.50 is

-expected to have his "true" progeny value falling within ±.92 pounds for birth
+expected to have his "true" progeny value falling within ±.12 marbling

 With the conservative approach taken with respect to heritabilities in the Angus